FaceTime: Standards

 Compared to most SIP implementations, FaceTime adds techniques that enhance performance at the cost of breaking interoperability: port multiplexing, SDP minimization, and SDP compression.

 FaceTime Audio

-A new audio-only version of FaceTime, named FaceTime Audio, was announced during the annual Apple Worldwide Developers Conference (WWDC) keynote speech on June 10, 2013, and released with iOS 7 on September 18, 2013.
-It effectively functions as a voice-over-internet protocol (VoIP) application that competes with other mainstream providers in the field, including Skype (Microsoft).
+A audio-only version of FaceTime, named FaceTime Audio, was announced during the annual Apple Worldwide Developers Conference (WWDC) keynote speech on June 10, 2013, and released with iOS 7 on September 18, 2013.
+It effectively functions as a voice-over-internet protocol (VoIP).

 Based on the same AAC-LD audio protocol, the service provides high-quality audio.
 The iOS 7 betas limited FaceTime Audio to calls placed on a Wi-Fi network (the same limitation originally imposed on the video version of FaceTime), but the final release removed that restriction to allow it to work over 3G and LTE data connections.
-Like the video version, FaceTime Audio is currently only available between Apple devices on iOS 7 and later.
+Like the video version, FaceTime Audio is only available between Apple devices on iOS 7 and later.
 FaceTime streaming over cellular data is unavailable for the iPhone 4 and the iPad 2.